Wintellect/MSLearn/includes/07-collaborate-using-a-shared-repo.md

 ```

 If Alice had committed her changes rather than stashing them, the situation
-would have been somewhat different -- she would have had to make a branch
+would have been somewhat different -- she would have had to make a branch and
-and either merge or rebase her changes.
-We'll see how to do that in the next
+either merge or rebase her changes.
+If she'd been working on a branch in the
+first place she would have saved herself quite a lot of trouble.
+We'll see
-unit; for now it's worth pointing out that branching and merging is _exactly_
+how to do that in the next unit; for now it's worth pointing out that
-what the stash commands accomplish behind the scenes.
+branching and rebasing is _exactly_ what the stash commands accomplish behind
+the scenes.

 ## Commands in this unit